A traditional recipe for Irish currant scones. Irish scones are quite similar to southern style biscuits and are made fresh daily in many homes.

-A few years ago, BeeBop and I celebrated our 20th anniversary by taking a 10-day trip to Ireland which turned out to be the trip of a lifetime!
+Years ago, we celebrated our 20th anniversary by taking a 10-day trip to Ireland which turned out to be the trip of a lifetime!
 Ireland has always had a special place in my heart and soul.
-Many of my ancestors came from Ireland and for my entire life, I've felt a pull, a call, to go there.
+Many of my ancestors came from Ireland and for my entire life, I’ve felt a strong pull to go there.

-From the moment we stepped off the plane in Shannon until we boarded for the return flight in Dublin, we felt welcome and "at home."
-We didn't meet a single Irish person who didn't greet us with a friendly smile and a question or two.
-They really are the most friendly people I've ever met anywhere.
+From the moment we stepped off the plane in Shannon until we boarded for the return flight in Dublin, we felt welcome and simply at home.
+We didn’t meet a single Irish person who didn’t greet us with a friendly smile and a question or two.
+They really are the most friendly people I’ve ever met anywhere.

-We spent our ten days in Ireland on a loosely planned sight-seeing tour with lots of time for just "wandering."
-BeeBop drove us everywhere in a tiny little rental car on tiny little roads and we loved every single minute of it.
-Even the roads that were so narrow that one car would have to stop to let another pass.
-And he only got onto the wrong side of the road once!
-I was impressed since I constantly kept trying to get into the wrong side of the car.
+We spent our ten days in Ireland on a loosely planned sightseeing tour with lots of time for just “wandering.”
+We drove everywhere in a tiny little rental car on tiny little roads and we loved every single minute of it.
+Even those roads that were so narrow that one car would have to stop to let another pass.
+And we only got onto the wrong side of the road once!
+Although I constantly kept trying to get into the wrong side of the car.

 But what I'll never forget about our trip to Ireland is the breathtaking beauty of the country.
 It really is 40 shades of green.